• Skip to main content

 Jump to Recipe Jump to Video

-If you already have pot roast in the fridge, you're halfway there.
-If not, start with my Oven Pot Roast with Red Wine Gravy or Cream of Mushroom Mississippi Pot Roast, then save some for this.
+If you have pot roast in the fridge, you're halfway to the best lasagna on your table this month.
+If you don't, start with my Oven Pot Roast with Red Wine Gravy or Crock Pot Pot Roast with Cream of Mushroom Soup, and plan for this when you do.

 Close-up of pot roast lasagna layers—shredded beef, noodles, and creamy cheese.